-A. A basic life insurance policy might not be sufficient to meet all the requirements of an individual.
-Instead of purchasing a new policy, one can purchase a rider instead.
+A basic life insurance plan might not be sufficient to meet all the requirements of an individual.
+Instead of purchasing a new policy, one can buy a rider instead.
 A rider is nothing but an add-on which offers certain additional features and benefits, thereby enhancing the policy.

-You can purchase a rider by contacting the insurance provider and paying the amount for the rider.
-There is also an option to purchase a rider at the time of buying the policy.
+You can buy a rider by contacting the insurance provider and paying the amount for the rider.
+There is also an option to buy a rider at the time of purchasing the policy.

 The policy will continue to be active during the grace period.
 It is therefore important to pay all dues before the grace period ends.

 There could be instances where a policyholder does not wish to continue with the policy.
 He/she can choose to surrender it under favourable circumstances.
 If the policy has been active for a specified period of time it is eligible to receive the surrender value.

 This is nothing but the amount paid by the insurer to the policyholder if he/she terminates (surrenders) the policy before its maturity date.

 Companies compute the surrender value after taking the original term of the policy, the premium amount, and the period for which the premium was paid into account.
 Typically, premiums for a minimum of three years should be paid in order for a policy to be eligible for a surrender value.